chyuaner/SynologyCloudflareDDNS/README.md

-A simple script update CloudFlare DDNS for Synology NAS.
+A simple script to update CloudFlare DDNS for Synology NAS.
 This script can be integrated into Synology NAS UI.
 It largely refers to [official CloudFlare's API example for Python](https://raw.githubusercontent.com/cloudflare/python-cloudflare/master/examples/example_update_dynamic_dns.py)